 Austria has a very well-functioning and reliable judiciary and the courts are adept at dealing with complex factual and legal matters.
 The average length of court proceedings is reasonable and the quality of decisions is usually high.

 In first instance, claims will either be handled by the district courts or the regional courts, depending on the amount in dispute.
-Whereas claims for less than EUR 15,000 are dealt with by the district courts, claims above that threshold are dealt with by regional courts.
+Whereas claims for less than EUR 15,000 are, as a general rule, dealt with by the district courts, claims above that threshold are dealt with by regional courts.
 Appeals are made either to higher regional courts, when appealing a judgment issued by the regional courts, or to the regional courts, when appealing a judgment issued by the district courts.
 The third and final instance is the Austrian Supreme Court.

-In addition, Austria has specialized commercial courts.
+In addition, Austria has specialised commercial courts.
 These commercial courts are particularly fit to handle complex commercial claims and inter alia competent to hear (re-)insurance disputes.